Hogandr/xgboost_lamprecht/README.md

 # xgboost_lamprecht (Hagen Lamprecht)
 This github project tries to build a meta learning approach to get a good starting performance on new tasks:

-1. All data used for the scripts are either in the Data folder or on https://syncandshare.lrz.de/getlink/fiV9MfvupyNzWpT99M5RhFh2/
+1. All data used for the scripts are either in the xgboost_lamprecht/Data folder or on https://syncandshare.lrz.de/getlink/fiV9MfvupyNzWpT99M5RhFh2/
 2. All scripts are in the xgboost_lamprecht/R folder.
 Results used in the paper are primarily from xgboost_lamprecht/R/Similarity_by_distance.R

 Packages: